BruceMellows/BabyDoc/README.md

 ## Todo

 * Trying to provide sensible text - want to externalise this features content
+* Add field support

 ## Issues

-* Removes trivia when inserting the updated documentation
+* Does not preserve leading trivia properly when inserting the updated documentation